KuligKamil/mongodb-project-workshop/README.md

 ### How use Document

+Once upon a time...
+There was a tiny little beanie...

 when we would like to create application

 we want to create it for users

 that why our first class will be user

+// JAK PISZEMY ZDANIA A NIE WIERSZE TO ZACZYNA Z WIELKIEJ LITERY, A KOŃCZYMY KROPKĄ.

 Example in User class in pydantic